 Examples of intentional business torts are fraud, misrepresentation, and defamation.
 Unintentional business torts include negligence or unintentional accidents that cause harm to another party.

-Business owners should remain aware of the aftermath of any potential conflicts that may arise after their operations are derailed.
+Business owners need to be aware of any conflicts that arise as the result of derailed operations related to a business tort.
 They should also understand the legal terms of their relationships with other businesses and develop an understanding of any potential threats to their organization.

 Some of the common types of business torts are as follows:

-As a business owner, a breach of fiduciary duty can be a tort.
-It is important to have an experienced business lawyer help you understand the legal aspects of a potential tortious act and explain the best course of action.
+As a business owner, a breach of fiduciary duty can also be a tort.
+It may be important to have an experienced business lawyer that can help you understand potential tortious acts and explain the best course of action.